 Animals have developed an amazing variety of body plans, behaviors, and strategies

 in order to succeed in the struggle for survival.
-Whether you are interested in regeneration, camouflage, animal migration, or how to attract hummingbirds we have the perfect animal project for you in our collection.
+Explore topics ranging from regeneration, camouflage, animal migration, how to attract hummingbirds, and more.

 Why is your grandmother always wondering if you are drinking enough milk?
 Our bones are made out of calcium, a mineral found in milk, and drinking milk can lead to strong healthy bones.
 What about other animals?
 What are their bones made of?
 What kind of bones do they have?
 Are there animals without bones?
 Are endoskeletons and exoskeletons made out of the same materials?

 Do you think worms are gross?
 Or that they are only good for birds or fish to eat?
 Well, in this zoology science project, you will find out that this lowly animal helps to put food on your table, too, by all the hard work that it does in the dirt.
 In this science project, you will discover in what kind of soil it likes to do its work.
 It is wiggly good fun!

 Worms are slimy, wiggly, and gross.
 But did you know that they have many unique abilities?
 One of the neatest things that worms can do is regenerate, or re-grow, parts of their body.
 After a piece of a worm is cut off, it can grow back with all of the necessary new parts.
 How much of a worm can you cut off and still get regeneration?
 Is one end of the worm better at regenerating than the other?
 See if you can make heads or tails of this wiggly problem!